The War in Ukraine’s Donbas

 Kimitaka Matsuzato, The First Four Years of the Donetsk People’s Republic: The Differentiating Elites and Surkov’s Political Technologists

-Oksana Mikheieva, Motivations of Combatants in the War on the Territory of Donbas
+Oksana Mikheieva, Motivations of Pro-Russian and Pro-Ukrainian Combatants in the Context of the Russian Military Intervention in the Donbas

-Ernest Gyidel, Ukrainian Internally Displaced Persons (IDPs) and the Future of Donbas
+Ernest Gyidel, Ukrainian Internally Displaced Persons and the Future of Donbas

 Oleksandr Melnyk, War Dead and (Inter)-Communal Ethics in the Russian-Ukrainian Borderlands: 2014–2018